 Prepare to fall in love with our favorite steak marinade (it’s seriously the best).
-Crafted with garlic, soy sauce, lemon juice, and Worcestershire sauce, it’s a thick and clingy marinade that sticks to your steaks.
-We adore it, and we’re confident you will too.
+It’s a savory, thick marinade that sticks to your steaks.
+We adore this recipe, and we’re confident you will, too.

 I consider this one of the best steak marinades I’ve used.
 This particular marinade for steak belongs to the “mud” marinades group, known for its thick consistency and ability to stick to the steak.
-This guarantees that each and every bite is well coated, making it taste fantastic and look great.
-Our ultra-flavorful marinade calls for some key ingredients:
+This guarantees that every bite is well coated, making it taste fantastic and look great.
+Our steak marinade calls for some key ingredients:

-- Soy sauce and Worcestershire sauce increase the richness and make the steak taste more beefy.
+- Soy Sauce and Worcestershire sauce: These add umami, making the steak taste richer and more beefy.

 Just like when making our chicken marinade, we do not recommend reusing this marinade to ensure food safety due to the risk of cross-contamination from raw meat.
 It’s best to prepare a fresh batch each time.
 We ask that you spoon the marinade over the steaks as they cook, but only while cooking.
 This makes sure that the marinade reaches an acceptable temperature.